dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/5-The-C++memory-model-and-operations-on atomic-types/5.2-Atomic-operations-and-types-in-C++/index.md

 If you want to change the variable whatever the initial value is (perhaps with an updated value that depends on the current value), the update of `expected` becomes useful; each time through the loop, `expected` is reloaded, so if no other thread modifies the value in the meantime, the `compare_exchange_weak()` or `compare_exchange_strong()` call should be successful the next time around the loop.
+If the calculation of the value to be stored is simple, it may be beneficial to use `compare_exchange_weak()` in order to avoid a double loop on platforms where `compare_exchange_weak()` can fail spuriously (and so `compare_exchange_strong()` contains a loop).